Follow @scope_views

 The Mewlon is mostly good and its negative points are simply those suffered by all reflectors.

 Optical and mechanical quality are outstanding as you would expect from Takahashi (this one has a virtually perfect star test).
+The mirror-only optics deliver bright views and are much more resistant to dewing up than an SCT or Mak’.

 Compared with a Takahashi refractor of similar capability, the u-180C is something of a bargain too.